Cubetcha B 2021

 1. They are fully vaccinated against COVID-19.
 To clarify, an individual is only considered fully vaccinated if they have received their second dose of a two-dose vaccine (Pfizer or Moderna) or their only dose of a single-dose vaccine (J&J) more than two weeks before the competition.
 Any dose received after Sunday, November 21st is insufficient for entering the competition venue.

 2. They tested negative for COVID-19 within 96 hours (4 days) of the competition.
 The date when the test is conducted is what matters, not the date when the results are received.
 Any test conducted earlier than Wednesday, December 1st is insufficient for entering the competition venue.
+We must be able to verify the date and the person the test is for (at-home tests are not sufficient).

 If you are unable to provide one of the above, you will not be allowed to enter the venue, and you will not receive a refund.